PaulTiberiu/motor_calibration_pogobot/examples/DemoCalibration/README.md

 Function that makes the robot turn slightly to the left for 5 seconds.
 - **LED Color:** Pale pink.
-- **Behavior:** Reduces the right motor's power to X% while keeping the left motor at full power.
+- **Behavior:** Reduces the right motor's power to 80% while keeping the left motor at full power.

 ```C
 void move_hard_left(void);